railwayapp/docs/src/docs/deploy/config-as-code.md

 ### PR Environment Overrides

-Deploys for all pull requests can be configured using a special `pr` environment.
+Deployments for pull requests can be configured using a special `pr` environment.
 This configuration is applied only to deploys that belong to an ephemeral environment.
 When resolving the settings for a PR deployment, the following priority order is used:

 1. Environment with the name of the ephemeral environment
 2. Environment with the hardcoded name "pr"